enasequence/read_docs/cli_09.md

 Please contact datasubs@ebi.ac.uk if you intend to submit an assembly assembled from third party data.

+Please see [here](faq_metagenomes.html#how-do-i-submit-uncultured-virus-genomes-uvigs) if you intend to submit uncultured virus genomes derived from a single-cell amplification study.

 A SAG assembly consists of:
 - General assembly information
    - Study accession or unique name (alias)